AOP-PHP/AOP/doc/Contents/chapter2.md

 will output

     [screen]
-    NEW name and UPDATED reference.
-After the method execution, value of name is name and value of reference is UPDATED reference
+    name and UPDATED $reference.
+After the method execution, value of name is name and value of reference is UPDATED $reference

 ### setArguments ###